Haliburton—Kawartha Lakes—Brock (provincial electoral district)

 Haliburton—Kawartha Lakes—Brock (formerly Haliburton—Victoria—Brock) is a provincial electoral district in Central Ontario, Canada.
 It elects one member to the Legislative Assembly of Ontario.

 It was created in 1999 from parts of Victoria—Haliburton, Durham East, Durham—York and Hastings—Peterborough.

 When the riding was created it was called Haliburton—Victoria—Brock, and included all of Victoria County, most of Haliburton County, the townships of Brock, Galway-Cavendish and Harvey, Burleigh and Anstruther, Chandos and Cavan, as well as the village of Millbrook.

 In 2007 it was renamed Haliburton—Kawartha Lakes—Brock after Victoria County was renamed Kawartha Lakes.
 The riding also gained the municipality of Algonquin Highlands, plus the entire municipality of Cavan-Monaghan.
-It therefore is now identical to the federal riding by the same name.
+It was identical to the federal riding of the same name until the boundaries changed before the 2025 Canadian federal election.